Refugee shelter

 Refugee shelters are structures ranging from the most temporary tent accommodation through transitional shelter to building temporary pics and settlements and include the most basic kind of ad hoc structure.
 They are created in the aftermath of a conflict or natural disaster as a temporary residence for victims who have lost or abandoned their homes.
 Refugees and IDPs are people fleeing their homes or countries of origin due to natural disasters, war and political or religious persecution in search of refuge and resettlement.
-Living in these shelters refugees may force marriage crowded, noisy, dirty, disease filled grounds where thousands of families are cramped together and surviving day by day.
+Living in these shelters, refugees may endure crowded, noisy, dirty, disease filled grounds where thousands of families are cramped together and surviving day by day.